sesam/docs/v1.1/explore-the-admin-ui.md

 ## Access the Admin UI

-You can access the UI from any node in the cluster, each of which will show nearly identical data.
+You can access the Admin UI from any node in the cluster, each of which will show nearly identical data.

 By default, you can access it via HTTP on port `8080` of whatever value you used for the node's `--host` value.
 For example, `http://<any node host>:8080`.